IP-CAM/Breadcrumbs-SEO-Opencart-v.3.x/README.md

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions

 ## Features
-1. Adds structured data mark-up to breadcrumbs (Microdata or RDFa)
+1. Adds structured data mark-up to breadcrumb items (Microdata or RDFa)
-2. Removes link for the target pages that lead to themselves.
+2. Disable link for the target page item that lead to themselves.

 ## Change log
+* v1.2 (2018.09.08):
+  * Fix: XML-files improvement
 * v1.2 (2018.08.20):
   * Fix: RDFa markup fix
 * v1.1 (2018.08.20):
   * Fix: Markup improvements
-* v1.0:
+* v1.0 (2018.03.02):
   * First release

 ## Install
 * To begin, make backup, really!